-San Diego’s Good News of the Week – November 15, 2024
+San Diego’s Good News of the Week – February 21, 2025

 Every week, ‘Good News of the Week’ features a curation of positive headlines from San Diego, delivered straight to your inbox.
 A blend of aggregated stories from San Diego’s most trusted news sources and original EDC-created content, GNOTW provides a comprehensive recap of the region’s best stories from the past week.
-GNOTW is sponsored by ACE Parking.
+GNOTW is sponsored by Manpower.

 Get Good News of the Week in your inbox every Friday. → Sign up

-For the week of November 15, 2024, here’s what we’re reading:
+For the week of February 21, 2025, here’s what we’re reading:

 …and here are some events and opportunities: